bootstrapworld/curriculum/lessons/Data-Science/contracts-tables-displays/langs/en-us/slides.md

 ** _true sorted the values from least to greatest. false sorted the values from biggest to smallest._
 }
 ---
-{layout="Investigate"}
-# Functions for Working with Tables

-Once you know how to read Contracts, you can easily use all the tools in our programming language.
-Let's explore the `count` and `first-n-rows` functions, by completing @printable-exercise{functions-for-tables-cont.adoc}.

-@teacher{
-Students are likely to think that `sort` _changes the table_, when instead it _produces a new, sorted table._ Encourage students to say out loud what they think they will get if they type `animals-table` after evaluating @{show(code '(sort animals-table "name" true))}.
-By testing their hypothesis, students who are surprised at the outcome are much more likely to remember the difference later on.
-}

----
 {layout="Synthesize"}
 # Functions for Working with Tables